j4mie/rediset/README.md

 These generated keys are *volatile* - they are set to `EXPIRE` after some number of seconds.
 The result sets can be thought of as *caches*.
-Every time you attempt to perform an operation, Rediset will first check whether the key representing the result already exists.
+Every time you attempt to perform an operation, Rediset will first check whether the key representing the cached result already exists.
 If it does, it won't bother actually asking Redis to perform the operation.

 Rediset provides very fine-grained control over caching.
 The top-level `Rediset` class accepts a `default_cache_seconds` constructor argument, whose